Reviewing a pull request

 remove-credentials) for the local branch.

 git merge mastermerges any changes from the local

 remove-credentialsbranch (also on Bob's computer).
 This is a good practice to follow to make sure all merged code in the

 remove-credentialsbranch since the changes in the

 Now Bob has the

 remove-credentialsbranch on his computer and can test-drive the robot!
 Bob could have used a graphical Git client for these operations, too, but he wants to learn the command-line way!
 Bob follows the instructions in the pull request and manages to run the robot.
 Yay!
-He pushes the robot to the development workspace in Robocorp Cloud to make sure it also works there.
+He pushes the robot to the development workspace in Control Room to make sure it also works there.
 Since the vault has already been set up, the robot works without a hitch!
 Something feels a bit off, though. 🤔

 Minor typos and smaller issues are often best addressed by the reviewer to reduce the feedback loop time of pointing out an issue and waiting for the author to improve the implementation.
 If it is a small thing, just fix it! 😅

 Bob feels it might be useful to include the robot setup instructions in the repository

 README.mdfile, since the pull request will be eventually merged and closed, and the instructions will be difficult to find if a new developer joins the project.
 Bob's boss asks him to brew some coffee, so Bob does not have time to improve the instructions himself.